jahilldev/jameshill.dev/src/modules/articles/import-esmodule-from-string.md

 layout: article.11ty.js
 ---

 Now I know what many of you will already be thinking; Why, and in what circumstances would this be a "good idea"?
 Well, it's not really.
-However, there are some situations where this might be useful, and the issues around security can be mitigated via full ownership.
+However, there are some situations where this might be useful, and the issues around security can be mitigated (partly) via code ownership.
 That being said, accepting code from a third-party and running it on your servers is a very, very bad idea.
 Don't do it unless you know what you're doing.

 ## On the server